maulanycitra/maulanycitra.github.io/README.md

 # Maulany Citra's personal blog documentation.

-Welcome to the documentation for my personal blog, powered by Hugo and hosted on GitHub Pages!
+Welcome to the documentation my personal blog, powered by Hugo and hosted on GitHub Pages!
 Here you will find a detailed guide that explains how I set up, configured, and deployed my blog.
 This documentation is also a part of my learning process and a showcase of my technical skills in web development.

 ## Project Overview
 This is a personal blog created using the Hugo static site generator.
 It serves as a platform for sharing articles, tutorials, and personal insights.
 The blog is deployed on GitHub Pages, allowing anyone to view the content online.